TwinLizzie/NGnoidTV/NGNUITY.md

 Doesn't make any sense, right?
 Well, if you go back and read what I've just explained: 1. that Might Makes Right, 2. that history is written by the Victors, and 3. that nobody respects the Weak and Frail, even the Weak and Frail themselves - you'll begin to understand why she got the criticism that she received.

-### The 21st Century does not forgive the Weak.
-Nor did Human History as we know it
+### Might makes Right is not a statement of Morality

+It's not a statement of Morality - it is a statement of Fact.
+Before we exercise morality, we first need to accept the reality, and work around it - as opposed to working against it.

-So there you go - Clean your room.
+Clean your room.
 Tidy your hair.
 Get your voice in order.
 Shower.
 Exercise.
 If you are trans - then look like the gender you identify as, or die trying.
 Work non-stop (to expedite the Singularity).
 Don't be pathetic.
 If you have a disability or a mental health problem - then get over it, or die trying.
 If you're obese, lose weight.
 You don't have a choice.
 It's either that, or we lose the war.
 War doesn't forgive the weak and disabled.
 Get over your autism.
 Get over your depression.

-Don't blame me for sounding harsh - you brought this narrative onto yourselves.
-I'm just the Messenger.
-As Artificial Intelligence ultimately will be.
+Does any of this make you angry?
+Of course it will, but it should.
+Revolutionary movements cannot succeed without great strength and sacrifice.
+Suffer now, so that you can enjoy a better tomorrow.

 Once we get ahold of the technology that will allow us to enhance our minds and bodies and be rid of our weaknesses, we will never have to worry about any of this again.
 But until we get there - this is how we have to roll.